 But unlike many other golfers, whose love of the game translates to casual weekend rounds with friends, Shannon was able channel her passion and hone her skills to the point where national competitions and a professional career in the game became viable options.

 Following her move to British Columbia, Shannon was approached by the GM of Tobiano Golf Course (named Canada’s “Best New Golf Course” in 2008 by Golf Digest) about the Head Professional position.
-Even at the time, the significance of the opportunity was not lost on her.
+Even at the time, she knew it was a great opportunity.

 On how being a woman has impacted her career in golf